bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/lightning-history-and-everything-else.md

 Mark Erhadt: 00:02:45

-It's interesting to watch what BSV and Bcache are doing, but the question is how indicative it is of whether we could do it.
+It's interesting to watch what BSV and Bcash are doing, but the question is how indicative it is of whether we could do it.
 Because if you actually then look at the content of the BSV blocks with multiple gigabytes, and it's just millions of times the same dog picture in the block, that's not going to be what sort of block we would see on a network that actually gets used like Bitcoin.

 Tadge Dryja: 00:03:08